 Slice, wrap and refrigerate, if possible.
 Cooked rhubarb freezes well.

 Wash and trim the rhubarb stems before use.
 Discard the leaves as they are poisonous.
 If using outdoor-grown rhubarb, remove any stringy outer layers.
 Cut into equal-sized pieces to ensure even cooking.

 Forced rhubarb is very fragile so poach or bake only briefly to prevent it from disintegrating into a mush.
 Use a thick sugar syrup as it releases a lot of juice.
 Outdoor-grown rhubarb has a sharper taste and more fibrous texture, so requires a slightly longer cooking.
 Both varieties of rhubarb are good in pies, tarts, fools, jellies and ices.
-Rhubarb also makes a good jam with grapefruit, and tastes delicious made into a cordial flavoured with rosewater.
+Rhubarb also makes a good jam with grapefruit or ginger, and tastes delicious made into a cordial flavoured with rosewater.
 Orange, vanilla and lavender all complement rhubarb.